HikariBoy/Adri-Ardu-Scope/README.md

 <img src="images\CrossCorrelationImage.PNG" alt="Steps 1 and 2"  align="right" width="500"/><br></div> </span>
  <p></p><span> <figcaption > <I><b>Figure 3:</b>Screen shot from Adri/Ardu-Scope when in Cross-Correlation mode.
 Here the data in Figure 3 was stored in memory (after recording it in AC mode), then the Cross-corelation function activated and the absolute option (ABS) set</I> </figcaption> </span><br>
 <br>

+## Testing:
+If any of the above steps didn't work, or you want to use the Arduino to stream ADC data without the python interface you can try the following.
+After Step 1 above you can test Adri/Ardu-Scope by opening up a serial monintor (again from the Arduino IDE).
+The I/O uses a serial rate of 115200 baud which must be set for valid data to be read over the serial monitor.
+From the serial monitor screen type "?" to see the help screen with most functions described.
+The help screen should show the following:
+ArduinoScope - By Adrian Keating (C) 2021
+* Command Set (use either upper or lower case, end with CR):
+* ? - Help [?]
+* A - Set [A]SCII output (long)
+* B - Set [B]INARY output (short)
+* Nnn - [N]umber of Samples nn=to 1 to 1024
+* F - Sampling [F]requency: 1=615kHz,2=307kHz,3=153kHz,4=76.8kHz(default),5=38.4kHz,6=19.27=9.6kHz
+* H - [H]eader
+* Cn - [C]channel 1<n<6
+* Dn - Trigger [D]elay 0<n<32768
+* R[nn] - [R]epeat Capture, infinite or optional nn<256
+* X - Stop Capture [X]
+* V - [V]erbose
+* S - [S]ilent)

+By default the Adri/Ardu-scope is set to send data in binary format (as this allows faster data update).
+To understand the data returned by the Adri/Ardu-scope from the serial monitor, send the "A" command (upper or lower case) to send the data in human readable [ASCII](https://www.asciitable.com/) form.

  ## Source